Elegant HTTP DSL

 run app

-Static file serving (Note: index applies only to /var/www (to the path its defined in))
+Static file serving with nginx-like syntax and file globbing (Note: index applies only to /var/www (to the path its defined in))

 require 'landline'